Clastify logo

 Experiment[A] / mol dm⁻³[B] / mol dm⁻³Initial rate / mol dm⁻³ s⁻¹

-Any proposed mechanism has to fit the rate equation.
-For an elementary rate-determining step, the rate law usually matches the particles taking part in that step.
-In a full multistep mechanism, especially one with fast equilibria before the slow step, the connection may be less direct.
-That’s why the experimental rate equation comes first.
+Any proposed mechanism must match the rate equation.
+For an elementary rate-determining step, the rate law usually follows the particles taking part in that step.
+With a full multistep mechanism, especially when fast equilibria come before the slow step, the connection may be less direct.
+That’s why the experimental rate equation takes priority.

 Order of reaction

-Order with respect to a reactant means the exponent used for that reactant’s concentration in the rate equation.
+Order with respect to a reactant is the exponent to which that reactant’s concentration is raised in the rate equation.
 Overall order is found by adding the orders with respect to all reactants in the rate equation.
-Here, only integer orders are assessed.
+Only integer orders are assessed here.

 Rate–concentration graphs